 Saving can be difficult.
 While everyone should try to build emergency savings, disaster can strike at the worst time, leaving you with a bill you can’t cover.
 Some people turn to short-term loans, which allows you to borrow money for a short period to help pay for small expenses.

 The danger of short-term loans is that some lenders use predatory lending tactics that can trap you in a cycle of debt.
 That’s why it’s essential to check the fine print when looking for a short-term loan.
-This guide will help you find the best short-term personal loans and avoid predatory lenders.
+This guide will help you find the best short-term personal loans from our partners and avoid predatory lenders.

 On this page: